7 Facts from our GenePlaza Review

 GenePlaza in the News

-GenePlaza was most recently in the news after a controversy surrounding its app, “122 Shades of Gray” (previously called “How Gay Are You?”).
+GenePlaza was in the news after a controversy surrounding its app, “122 Shades of Gray” (previously called “How Gay Are You?”).
 Initially, it provided a score of how genetically predisposed someone might be to same-sex attraction.

 According to The Lancet, the app was based on a study about genetic variants related to same-sex attraction.
 The app sparked a backlash from the scientific community and was criticized in Nature and The Scientist.
 The study’s original authors also issued a letter urging GenePlaza to take the app down.